JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/n8n-with-ai/" title="n8n 101 Post" image="/blog_img/GenAI/n8n/mailerlite/4-adding-openai.png" subtitle="Using n8n across few use cases" >}}
 {{< /cards >}}

+Because most of the software around, like n8n and wordpress are free to use.

+Master a thing and help others!

+That level of focus is what platforms like elestio achieve: https://elest.io/open-source/n8n